Ishida (company): Products

-Ishida today manufactures entire line solutions for food packing.
-With installations worldwide of 35,000 units, it remains the world brand leader in multihead weighers.
 Its range now includes screw feeder weighers and fresh food weighers for sticky and oily products.
 Ishida also manufactures cut-gate weighers, for granules and powders, machines for separating stacks of food trays (denesters), tray sealers, snack food bagmakers and other packaging line equipment such as conveyors and gantries.
 Inspection equipment includes checkweighers, X-ray systems, seal testers and vision systems.
 Ishida also produces software for packing line efficiency optimisation.
 It remains a manufacturer of scales for retail outlets.

 Operations

 The first subsidiary company was the UK based Ishida Europe in 1985, which currently operates as the European headquarters.
 The Americas are served by subsidiaries in the USA, Canada and Brazil and there are subsidiaries in the Middle East and South Africa.
-Ishida has subsidiaries throughout Asia, including India, China, Korea, Thailand and Vietnam.
+Ishida has subsidiaries throughout Asia, including India, China, Korea, Malaysia, Thailand and Vietnam.
 Manufacturing facilities are currently in the UK, Japan, China, Korea, India and Brazil.
 Ishida equipment is distributed in Australia primarily by Heat and Control, and in New Zealand by Gilbarco on the retail side and Heat and Control for the manufacturing equipment.